 An inversion heterozygote is an individual who has a chromosome with a normal allele arrangement, while the homologous chromosome contains an inversion.
-An inversion heterozygote has a normal phenotype but produces gametes with abnormal chromosomes.
+An inversion heterozygote has a normal phenotype but produces non-viable gametes.

 Defective gametes are produced by the inversion heterozygote individual because of events during meiosis.
 Recall that prior to meiosis, the two chromosomes within a homologous chromosome pair are copied by DNA replication, producing four sister chromatids (see figure 3.7).
 DNA replication is followed by synapsis (alignment) of the homologous chromosomes during prophase I. For the normal chromosome and the inversion chromosome to synapse properly in an inversion heterozygote individual, one of the two chromosomes within the homologous chromosome pair forms an inversion loop.
 After the inversion loop is formed during synapsis, crossing over occurs between the two chromosomes.
 Abnormal chromosomes are produced after the crossover structures are resolved.

 - Pericentric inversion.
 In a pericentric inversion, the centromere lies within the inverted region of the chromosome.
 When crossing over occurs between the homologous chromosomes and after meiosis is completed, the following gametes are produced: